malahx/StockRT/README.md

 * to NathanKell, RedAV8R and Felger for the mod Realism Overhaul,
 * to Felger for the script AutoPruner,
 * to RoverDude for the mod Sounding Rockets,
+* to nightingale for the mods Contract Configurator and Contract Pack: RemoteTech,
+* to KaiserSoze for the mod Contract Pack: RemoteTech LITE,
+* to CaptRobau for the mod Outer Planets Mod,
 * to all others mods developers which make this game really huge,
 * and to Squad for this awesome game.